-Possible Impact: During 2015, a database of over 191 million US citizens were exposed on the web.
+Possible Impact: During 2015, a database of over 191 million US citizens was exposed on the web.
 The leak occurred due to a misconfigured database.
 The problem with medium-level vulnerability is that they can lead to disastrous results on their own let alone anyone trying to exploit it.

 Possible Impact: Today customers look for green padlock while shopping online.
 Green padlock represents SSL, which means all transactions on this site are secured with an advanced level of encryption.
 Missing SSL/TLS certificate on the main page can lead to customer churn.

 Boosting customer confidence is the primary benefit of getting PCI DSS Certification.
 The compliance ensures that all checkout pages are SSL/TLS enabled.

 All these 62% of Fintech organizations failed to pass PCI DSS audit even for their homepage.
 Such grave violation of PCI DSS Compliance raises a concern that needs to be addressed immediately.

 Possible Impact: The entire customer base almost 2 billion was put at risk.
 Anyone trying to hack the main website could have easily accessed the transaction details of over 2 billion users.

 Possible Impact: For organizations functioning on data of European Citizens, it is important to furnish GDPR compliance.
 With 64% of Fintech firms failing it, we can say that organizations are running away from their moral and legal responsibilities.